jeffakins/telco_project/README.md

 ##### Best model was a Random Forrest using all features

 ## Conclusion
 ### We can predict with roughly 80% accuracy whether a customer will churn.
-I recommend sharing this model with our customer service representatives to better inform them when they are supporting our TELCO customers.